auth0/docs/articles/saml/identity-providers/ssocircle.md

   Once you have an HTTP tracer, capture the login sequence from start to finish and analyze the trace to see the sequence of `GET` requests to see where the error occurs.
 You should see:

-  * a redirect from your original site to the IDP;
+  * A redirect from your original site to the IDP;
-  * a post of credentials (if you were asked to log in);
+  * A post of credentials (if you were asked to log in);
-  * a redirect to the callback URL.
+  * A redirect to the callback URL.

 * Ensure that your browser has enabled cookies and JavaScript.